MathisWellmann/sliding_features-rs/README.md

     println!("rands: {:?}", rands);

     let window_len: usize = 20;
-    let mut chain = ALMA::new(  // first, define the last function which gets applied in the chain Box::new(VSCT::new_final(window_len)), // Make the first transformation in the chain a VSCT window_len
+    let mut chain = ALMA::new(
+        // first, define the last function which gets applied in the chain VSCT::new_final(window_len), // Make the first transformation in the chain a VSCT window_len,
     );
     for v in &rands {
         // the chain will first call the inner most view, which is Echo.